dotnet/dotnet-monitor/documentation/compatibility/9.0/README.md

 ### Configuration: Azure Active Directory Authentication

 When using Azure Active Directory (Entra ID) for authentication, setting the `TenantId` option is now **required**.
-See [azure-ad-authentication-configuration.md](../../configuration/azure-ad-authentication-configuration.md#configuration-options) for more details.
+See [Azure Active Directory Authentication Configuration](../../configuration/azure-ad-authentication-configuration.md#configuration-options) for more details.